To implement a curriculum which:

 Teaching and Learning, Assessment and Feedback

 - The intended learning is always the focus of actions in the classroom.
 Activities and resources are carefully chosen and deliberately designed to focus effort towards practising the learning intentions.
+Activities are rich in problem solving, reasoning and purposeful thinking.
+Children record their work with precision, care and pride.

 - Feedback is given is response to timely and continuous formative assessment in every lesson.
 Teachers use a range of formative assessment tools, including questions and observations to gauge children’s level of understanding and knowledge.
-This is used to either offer support and scaffolds, or to give opportunities for greater challenge to deepen learning.
+This is used to either offer support and scaffolds, or to give opportunities to deepen learning.
 Feedback is given in line with our feedback policy, including Yippee Yellow and Green Pen Work to check, consolidate or challenge.

 - No ceiling is placed on any learner: teaching groups are flexible and adapted according to emerging learning needs and the level of support that is needed to enable all children to access the right curriculum content for their learning.
 Children speak positively about the ability to drive their learning through self-assessment and the opportunities they have for extra practice time or additional challenge that the learning journey affords them.